Enter your keyword

 Key judgments:

-Candidate Biography | Updated October 2023
+Candidate Biography | Updated May 2024

 Judge Gloria Nozuko Mjali is a judge of the Eastern Cape High Court, Mthatha.

-Born in Mthatha in 1965, after matriculating Mjali pursued a BA (Law) and LLB degrees at the University of the Western Cape (1987 and 1990 respectively).
+After matriculating Mjali pursued a BA (Law) and LLB degrees at the University of the Western Cape (1987 and 1990 respectively).
 But while completing the latter degree, she also started working as a public prosecutor in the district courts, where she cut her teeth from 1989 to 1991.

 Mjali was promoted to state advocate in late 1991, and would spend the next five years prosecuting complex crimes in the Mthatha High Court, notorious for its frighteningly high crime rates relative to its rural town status.